-Moreover, this idea of changing the technology core of lighting through LED has caused the disruptive effect to Thomas Alpha Edison’s company GE.
-Hence, the entry in existing products through innovation appears to be highly effective.
-Nichia’s success is innovation magic through idea of redesign indeed.
+Moreover, this idea of changing the technology core of lighting through LED has caused a disruptive effect on Thomas Alpha Edison’s company GE.
+Hence, the entry into existing products through innovation appears to be highly effective.
+Nichia’s success is innovation magic through the idea of redesign indeed.

 Innovation magic through the idea of redesign —Apple’s iPhone

-Upon reaching $2.3 trillion market capitalization, Apple has emerged the most expensive company of the world.
-At the core of this achievement is it’s iPhone.
-Although Steve Jobs was termed as a magician, he did not invent a smartphone.
-He made entry through the idea of the redesign of existing products–smartphone.
+Upon reaching $2.3 trillion market capitalization, Apple has emerged as the most expensive company in the world.
+At the core of this achievement is its iPhone.
+Although Steve Jobs was termed a magician, he did not invent a smartphone.
+He made entry through the idea of the redesign of existing products–smartphones.
 His idea was to change the user interface technology core.
 He replaced the keyboard and stylus with a soft keyboard and multi-touch user interface.
 He implemented the idea so well that this redesign feature compelled customers to embrace the iPhone.
 The success is so much that Apple has been taking home more than 60 percent profit of global more than $500 billion in smartphone revenue.

 Japan’s entry in Microwave oven

 The microwave oven is a magical innovation.
-It’s sales has been steadily increasing, likely reaching $12 billion by 2022.
+Its sales have been steadily increasing, likely reaching $12 billion by 2022.
 Although it emerged accidentally in the R&D laboratory of America’s Raytheon.
 However, upon looking into its future prospects, the Japanese became interested in it.
-As opposed to just adding value through labor in manufacturing, they wanted to have far stronger position.
-Hence, they pursued innovation magic through idea of redesign.
+As opposed to just adding value through labor in manufacturing, they wanted to have a far stronger position.
+Hence, they pursued innovation magic through the idea of the redesign.

-The refrigerator is waiting for innovation magic through idea of redesign
+The refrigerator is waiting for innovation magic through the idea of redesign

 Toshiba’s Flash Memory is innovation magic through the idea of redesign

-Image Sensor—Sony’s innovation magic through idea of redesign of Camera
+Image Sensor—Sony’s innovation magic through the idea of the redesign of Camera